4minitz/4minitz/doc/developer/developermanual.md

 We provide different ways for sending emails.
 Currently sending mails via smtp or the mail delivery service [mailgun](http://www.mailgun.com/) is supported.
-Via the configuration file settings.json you can define globally which service should be used (see for configuration (doc/admin/adminguide.md)).
+Via the configuration file settings.json you can define globally which service should be used (for configuration go to [Admin Doc](../admin/adminguide.md#configuration-for-sending-emails)).

 To achieve this you should not use Meteor.mail() for sending mails directly.
 Instead you can use our MailFactory to get a concrete instance of the abstract Mail-Class.
 This class defines the API for sending mails and is currently